WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Is `Accept-Signature` the right spelling, or do we want to imitate `Want-Digest` (Section 4.3.1 of {{?RFC3230}}) instead?

-Do I have the right structure for the labels indicating feature support?
+Do I have the right structure for the identifiers indicating feature support?

 # Cross-origin trust {#cross-origin-trust}